NEC Code for Refrigerator Outlet Height and GFCI Protection

 For the highest level of authoritativeness and trust, always refer directly to the source code and official interpretations.

 - National Fire Protection Association (NFPA): The publisher of the NEC.
-Visit NFPA.org for access to the latest codebook and related documents.
+Visit NFPA.org for access to the current NEC language and resources.

-- Your Local Authority Having Jurisdiction (AHJ): Your city or state’s electrical board or inspection department is the final arbiter of code interpretation and enforcement.
+- Your Local Authority Having Jurisdiction (AHJ): Your local electrical inspection office or state licensing board is the final arbiter of code interpretation and enforcement; always confirm local amendments before finalizing an install.

 Frequently Asked Questions (FAQ)